 University Application Deadlines

-University deadlines are listed below.
-All deadlines are at 11:59 PM (CST) unless otherwise stated.
+University deadlines are listed in the table below.*** All deadlines are at 11:59 PM (CST) unless otherwise stated.
+Please note that the application must be submitted with the application fee on or before the deadline.
 All dates and deadlines are subject to change.

 |Application Semester:||Deadline for: International Applicants applying for Degree Programs or Unclassified Admission on Starkville and Meridian Campuses||Deadline for: Domestic Applicants applying for Degree Programs on Starkville and Meridian Campuses||Deadline for: Domestic and International Applicants applying for Distance Degree Programs||All Applicants applying Unclassified: International-Distance Unclassified Only; Domestic: Unclassified on All Campuses.|